-You don't need to uninstall EMET 4 before installing EMET 5.
-EMET 5 installer will automatically uninstall EMET 4 and install EMET 5.
-The Configuration Wizard provides an upgrade experience to safely migrate current settings from EMET 4.

-General Mitigation Questions
+You don't need to uninstall EMET 4 before installing EMET 5.5.
+EMET 5.5 installer will automatically uninstall EMET 4 and install EMET 5.5.
+When upgrading, in order to keep your current settings, you must use the export feature to save your settings from the previous version of EMET, and then import the settings back with the use of the converter PowerShell script after EMET 5.5 is General Mitigation Questions